panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Path properties express information about paths across a network and the services provided via such paths.
 In a path-aware network, path properties may be fully or partially available to entities such as hosts.
 This document defines and categorizes path properties.
-Furthermore, the document specifies several path properties which might be useful to hosts or other entities.
+Furthermore, the document specifies several path properties which might be useful to hosts or other entities, e.g., for selecting between paths or for invoking some of the provided services.

 --- middle